 25 October 2018: Boeing Sheffield opened

 Boeing Sheffield is part of a broader plan to increase in-house manufacturing of key actuation components and systems in the U.S. and the UK, enhancing production efficiency and reducing cost in its supply chain.
-Boeing Commercial Airplanes’ (BCA) facility in Portland, Oregon, US, will also produce actuators and components made in Sheffield are shipped there for assembly.
+The components made in Sheffield are shipped to our facility in Portland, Oregon, for assembly.

-Boeing established a presence in South Yorkshire in 2001, and Boeing Sheffield builds on this longstanding and successful relationship with the AMRC and Boeing’s history of world-class research and development in the area.
-Boeing has additionally initiated a major new research programme with the AMRC to develop new manufacturing techniques that can be applied to the new Boeing Sheffield facility.
+We established a presence in South Yorkshire in 2001, and Boeing Sheffield builds on this longstanding and successful relationship with the AMRC and Boeing’s history of world-class research and development in the area.
+We have also initiated a major new research programme with the AMRC to develop new manufacturing techniques that can be applied to our Sheffield facility to improve efficiency.